mschrader15/notes-public/Library/Software/SUMO Build Instructions.md

 git merge upstream/main
 ```
 ### Prepping VSCode for Development (on Windows)
-I have tried both [VSCode](https://code.visualstudio.com/) and [CLion](https://www.jetbrains.com/clion/) and come to the conclusion that VSCode (with add-ons) is the betterIDE.
+I have tried both [VSCode](https://code.visualstudio.com/) and [CLion](https://www.jetbrains.com/clion/) and come to the conclusion that VSCode (with add-ons) is the better IDE.

 #### Installing the Extensions & Necessary C++ Build Tools
 The first step will be adding the necessary VSCode extensions, which the [C/C++ Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack) should cover.